Nancy McKenney, Chief Executive Officer

 Director of Marketing & Communications

-Lisa comes to the Marin Humane Society with 20 years’ experience in public relations in the nonprofit and public sectors, including Blood Centers of the Pacific, where she served as director of communications for 15 years.
+Lisa comes to the Marin Humane Society with 20 years’ experience in communications in the nonprofit and public sectors, including Blood Centers of the Pacific, where she served as director of communications for 15 years.
 Prior to that, Lisa worked for the Corporation for National Service in Washington, DC, where she managed communications nationally for the AmeriCorps program.

 She earned her degree in Public Communication from American University in Washington, DC but after too many humid summers, she moved back to her home state of California.

-Lisa has been a lifelong animal lover and has had shelter animals her entire life, including Digby the Dog, with whom she and her young daughter share their home.
+Lisa has been a lifelong animal lover and has always had shelter animals.
+She and her young daughter share their home in Mill Valley with a dog named Digby and two MHS kitty alums, Magic and Mischief.
 She is thrilled to be a part of the great team at MHS!

 Back to top

 Chief Financial Officer

 Marilyn is a Certified Public Accountant.
 While raising three young sons, she attended Sonoma State University and graduated cum laude in 1985 with a B.A. in Management and minors in Women's Studies and Music.
 She lives on the Sonoma Coast with her husband Richard Charter, an Environmental Activist with The Ocean Foundation.

 They share their home with effervescent Annabelle, a Chihuahua-Dachshund mix who came into their lives through the Marin Humane Society's Pet Partnership program.